caboe/fact-check-extention/README.md

 #### Selecting Text

 To fact-check text, simply select the desired text on any webpage.
-Open the extention, the selected text will be automatically populated in the input field.
+Open the extension, the selected text will be automatically populated in the input field.

 #### Selecting Images

-To fact-check an image,)open the extention first.
+To fact-check an image, open the extension first.
 Click on "select text" and then click on an image on the page.
-Re-open the extention.
+Re-open the extension.

 #### Using the Extension Popup